Venafi/blueprint-securesoftwarepipeline/README.md

 ## Appendix C

-Here are a few blueprint controls with examples of specific attacks:
+Here are a few Blueprint controls with examples of specific attack vectors:

 - Control-2: _Attacker submits malicious code_